 - Cap the well.
 Allow 10-20 minutes for bleach and water to mix.
 To treat your softener, contact the dealer for instructions.

-- Open only cold-water faucets and showerheads.
+- Open water faucets and showerheads.
 Turn off faucets and showerheads when a strong bleach smell is present.

-- Leave bleach in plumbing for 6-8 hours or longer.
+- Leave the bleach in plumbing for 6-8 hours or longer.

 - Rinse all bleach from household plumbing before sampling water.
 Use a swimming pool kit if available.